Speck of Chaos: Level Statistics

-{\em Level Statistics.--} The most used signature of quantum chaos is the distribution of spacings between nearest unfolded energy levels~\cite{noteUnfold}.
-For chaotic systems with real and symmetric Hamiltonian matrices, as the full random matrices from the Gaussian orthogonal ensemble (GOE), the level spacing distribution follows the Wigner surmise~\cite{MehtaBook,Guhr1998}, $P_{\rm WD}(s) = (\pi s/2) \exp \left( -\pi s^2/4 \right)$, which indicates that the eigenvalues are highly correlated and repel each other.
+The most used signature of quantum chaos is the distribution of spacings between nearest unfolded energy levels~\cite{noteUnfold}.
+For chaotic systems with real and symmetric Hamiltonian matrices, as the full random matrices from the Gaussian orthogonal ensemble (GOE), the level spacing distribution follows the Wigner-Dyson distribution~\cite{MehtaBook,Guhr1998}, $P_{\rm WD}(s) = (\pi s/2) \exp \left( -\pi s^2/4 \right)$, which indicates that the eigenvalues are highly correlated and repel each other.
 In integrable models, where the energy levels are uncorrelated and not prohibited from crossing, the level spacing distribution is usually Poissonian, $P_{\rm P}(s) = e^{-s}$, but exceptions include ``picket-fence''-kind of spectra~\cite{Berry1977,Pandey1991,Chirikov1995} and systems with an excessive number of degeneracies~\cite{Zangara2013}.

 The crossover from integrability to chaos can be studied with an indicator that quantifies how close the level spacing distribution is to $P_{\rm WD}(s)$.
 An example is the value of $\beta$ obtained by fitting $P(s)$ with the Brody distribution~\cite{Brody1981} (see also~\cite{Izrailev1990}),